 Your doctor will let you know the amount of APTIOM you should be taking daily.
 He or she may make small increases to your APTIOM dosing based on your response to it.
 These increases may continue until you reach your maintenance dose (the regular amount you will take daily).
-Always be sure to follow your doctor's instructions.
+For pediatric patients, the doctor may continue to adjust your child's dose as they grow.
+Always be sure to follow your doctor's instructions and keep him or her informed about how you (or your child) are doing.

-APTIOM is taken once a day, either on its own or as an add-on medication.
+APTIOM is taken once a day.
 It can be taken whole or crushed, with or without food.
 It’s recommended that you take it at the same time each day.

 It’s always important to ask your doctor about any side effects before starting a new medication.
 It’s also good to be aware of any changes in your physical, mental, and emotional states and share your experiences with your doctor.